jacano1969/moodle-mod_instantquiz/README.txt

 Instant quiz provides functionality to create non-gradable tests, surveys, feedbacks and/or questionnaires.
 Student answers the questions and receives an instant feedback.
-Teacher can view aggregated statistics, or individual answers or even nothing if this is a teacher evaluation in the end of the course.
+Users can view aggregated statistics, or individual answers or even nothing.
 It depends on how permissions are configured for the particular test.

 How instant quiz works: